List of football clubs in England by competitive honours won

 Preston North End in 1888–89, the first Football League champions.
 They completed the season undefeated and went on to complete the Double by winning the FA Cup.

 This article lists English football clubs whose men's sides have won competitive honours run by official governing bodies.
-Friendly competitions and matches organized between clubs are not included.
+Friendly competitions and matches organised between clubs are not included.
 The football associations FIFA and UEFA run international and European competitions; while The Football Association, and its mostly self-governing subsidiary bodies the English Football League and Premier League, run national competitions.

 England's first competition organised by a national body, the FA Cup, began in the 1871–72 season, making it one of the oldest football competitions in the world.
 Arsenal hold the record number of wins, with 14.
 League football began in the next decade with the founding of The Football League in 1888–89.
 The name First Division was adopted in 1892, when The Football League gained a second division.
 The First Division remained the highest division of the English league system until 1992, when the Premier League was founded.
 Manchester United and Liverpool have won the most top division titles overall, with 20 each.
-The English equivalent of the super cup began in 1898 with the inauguration of the Sheriff of London Charity Shield, pitting the best professional and amateur sides of the year against each other.
-The trophy would develop into the FA Charity Shield in 1908, which was later renamed the FA Community Shield in 2002.
+The first English equivalent of a super cup began in 1898 with the inaugural Sheriff of London Charity Shield that saw the best professional and amateur sides pitted against each other.
+This pre-season fixture would be replaced by the FA Charity Shield in 1908, which was later renamed the FA Community Shield in 2002.
 Manchester United also hold the record here, with 21 wins.
 The Football League created its own knockout competition in 1960, the League Cup.
 Its current record is ten wins, held by Liverpool.
 The Anglo-Italian League Cup was created in 1969 to match English cup winners against the winners of the Coppa Italia, but was permanently disbanded in 1976.
 In 1985, the Full Members' Cup and Football League Super Cup were created as substitutes for UEFA competitions after UEFA banned English clubs for a number of years following the Heysel Stadium disaster.
 They finished in 1992 and 1986, respectively.
 The Football League Centenary Trophy marked The Football League's 100th birthday, in the 1988–89 season.